Last updated 24 February 2017

 - To all Correspondence Chess Friends,

-wish to extend my sincere thanks to all officials and delegates for their devoted work on behalf of ICCF during the last year.
+my sincere thanks to all officials and delegates for their devoted work on behalf of ICCF during the last year.

 professional, and chess!